 When you create and save execution environments, they appear in the Manage Execution Environments window.
 You can edit or remove execution environments from this window as well.
 Note that you can view and edit any agents created in any groups you belong to from the Manage Execution Environments window.

-- In the Modeler UI, go to File > Manage Execution Environments and select Windows Installer.
+- In Modeler, go to File > Manage Execution Environments and select Windows Installer.
 The eggplantAIagent.exe file is saved to your Downloads folder.

 - Open eggplantAIagent.exe, then follow the prompts to complete the installation.
 The installer saves a shortcut to Eggplant DAI Agent on the Start menu.

-- In the Modeler UI, go to File > Manage Execution Environments and select Mac Installer.
+- In Modeler, go to File > Manage Execution Environments and select Mac Installer.
 The eggplantAIagent.dmg file saves to your Downloads folder.

 - Double-click to open eggplantAIagent.dmg.